sigoden/llm-functions/README.md

 name: TestAgent
 description: This is test agent
 version: v0.1.0
-instructions: You are a test agent to ...
+instructions: You are a test ai agent to ...
 conversation_starters:
   - What can you do?
 ```